dodgerogers/nucleus-core-ruby/README.md

 end
 ```

 4. Create a class that implements `call` which returns a hash of request details.
+Ideally the values are primitives, and not objects from the framework.
+E.g not `ActionController::StrongParameters`.

 ```ruby
 class RequestAdapter